pixelOneZero/global-tweets/README.md

 Deploying
 ---
-This application is already configured to run on Heroku and can be [deployed with Git](https://devcenter.heroku.com/articles/git).
+This application is already configured to run on Heroku's free tier (1x Standard Dyno) and can be [deployed with Git](https://devcenter.heroku.com/articles/git).

 Before deployment set your Heroku environment [config vars](https://devcenter.heroku.com/articles/config-vars) to mirror config.json.